 You may know that each of us leaves traces wherever we go, and since no action ever goes to waste, traces are lasting and a matter of care.
 Charles François did it wonderfully as a pioneer and inspirational leader in his field of knowledge.

 Charles enjoyed the novel so much that he wrote a letter to the author, finding out that the novel was connected to the systems thinking world.
-Soon he was acquainted with Norbert Wiener´s foundational work “Cybernetics” and was exchanging letters with several systems researchers from the International Society for the Systems Sciences.
-But then, in the early sixties, he realized he had to leave the Congo.
+Soon he was acquainted with Norbert Wiener´s foundational work “Cybernetics” and was exchanging letters with several systems researchers from the International Society for the Systems Sciences: Ludwig von Bertalanffy, Ralph Gerard, Kenneth Boulding, Anatol Rapoport, James Miller and Ross Ashby among others.
+But then, in the early sixties he realized he had to leave the Congo.

 To arrange everything properly Charles came to Buenos Aires and explained the issue of the post office to his country’s embassy officers.
 They didn’t say much, but a few days later the ambassador called offering him a position, which Charles held until his retirement, never moving to another country again.

-During those 21 years serving at his country’s embassy, Charles made sure each new arriving ambassador knew that he was not a career diplomat, always having in mind that Argentina was his chosen country of residence.
-He also told them about his enthusiastic engagements contributing to the systems thinking community.
+During those 21 years serving at his country’s embassy Charles made sure each new arriving ambassador knew that he was not a career diplomat, always having in mind that Argentina was his chosen country of residence.
+He also let them know about his enthusiastic engagements contributing to the systems thinking community.

-In the early 70ies, Charles François began to give lectures and tutorials within the Argentine Scientific Society that soon resulted in the emergence of a research group: the GESI.
-Then, in 1976 he founded and was elected president of the Argentine Association for the Study of Systems and Cybernetics, always known as GESI, the Argentine branch of the International Society for the Systems Sciences (ISSS) and founder member of the International Federation for Systems Research (IFSR).
-Being the mentor of this organization he acted as his honorary president till he passed away, on July 31, 2019.
+In the early 70ies Charles François began to give lectures and tutorials within the Argentine Scientific Society that soon resulted in the emergence of a research group: the GESI.
+Then, in 1976 he founded and was elected president of the Argentine Association for the Study of Systems and Cybernetics, always known as GESI, the Argentine Branch of the International Society for the Systems Sciences (ISSS) and founder member of the International Federation for Systems Research (IFSR).
+Being the mentor of this organization he acted as its honorary president till he passed away, in July 31, 2019.

-During all those years after its discovery through the “connector” character, the systems perspective became his way of life, his philosophy, and his passion.
-He actively disseminated in Latin America, and so nowadays many professors and researchers work using that perspective and its methodologies in universities all over the region, from Mexico to Ushuaia, in Southern Argentina.
+After its discovery through the “connector” character, the systems perspective became his way of life, his philosophy and his passion.
+Charles actively disseminated this knowledge throughout Latin America, and so nowadays many professors and researchers work using that perspective and its methodologies in universities all over the region, from Mexico to Ushuaia, in Southern Argentina.

 A masterpiece ripened over the years.
 In 1997 the first International Encyclopedia of Systems and Cybernetics authored by Charles François came into being: a cornerstone that later, in 2004 was enlarged to two volumes.
 Note that since Charles always cared for his Spanish speaking community, a smaller version is also available in Spanish, as a dictionary.
-And, the good news is that there is a work in progress, a project led by the Bertalanffy Center for the Study of Systems Sciences, to make the Encyclopedia accessible on the Internet.
+There are good news!
+A work in progress, a project led by the Bertalanffy Center for the Study of Systems Sciences, to make the Encyclopedia accessible on the Internet.
 Most probably new enlargements will follow.